IMF urges permanent fix to U.S. 'fiscal cliff'

 The IMF also urged Washington to agree on a credible plan to reduce government debt, warning that failing to do so could "exacerbate uncertainty," and could "lead to a gradual erosion of the reserve currency status of the U.S. dollar and put upward pressure on Treasury bond yields."

-While some progress has been made to address the euro zone crisis, the IMF urged Europe to present a road map for banking union, followed quickly by implementation.
+While some progress has been made in addressing the euro zone crisis, the IMF urged Europe to present a road map for banking union followed quickly by implementation.

-The IMF said austerity in the euro zone's periphery countries risks becoming politically and socially untenable because fiscal and economic reforms will take years to complete.
-Countries like Greece, Portugal and Ireland are implementing IMF-EU supervised austerity packages in return for international aid.
+The IMF said austerity in periphery countries in the euro zone risks becoming politically and socially untenable.
+Countries like Greece, Portugal and Ireland are currently implementing IMF-EU supervised austerity packages in return for international aid.